 OS X implementation

-OS X objectively has the absolute worst font rendering.
+OS X has the absolute worst font rendering from the readability aspect.
 It does not use hinting at all and relies only on grayscale anti-aliasing.
-This makes everything appear very bold and blurry:
+This combination makes everything appear very bold and blurry:

 This distracts your subconsciousness and wastes attention on just recognizing glyphs and their edges, resulting in massive eye strain.
 Don’t believe me?
 Do a controlled reading speed experiment against Windows.